Observation of a Dislocation Related Interfacial Friction Mechanism in Mobile Solid $^4$He: Results and Discussion

 We consider the case where the friction associated with the intergrain motion is much lower than the internal friction within the solid moving with the cell, namely $\gamma_{1} \gg \gamma_{2} (1-\beta cos(\alpha))$.
 We also take $\omega_{0} \gg \gamma_{2} \beta sin(\alpha) / 2 I$.
 Both these assumption hold for our system.
 In this case, the solution of equation \ref{eq:I} yields the resonant frequency $\omega_{\alpha}$ and amplitude $\theta_{0}$.

 Here $\omega_{0}=\sqrt{\kappa / I}$.
 In our model, the phase lag $\alpha$ should increase with the relative velocity which in turn increases with the applied torque.
 To find this dependence, in figure \ref{fig:fvsdrive} we plot the resonant frequency of the cell as function of the applied AC voltage.
 The small offsets between different curves are due to temperature dependence of $\omega_{0}$ which are taken as given.
 The data were fit to equation \ref{eq:omegaa}.
 We found that data sets at different temperatures all have the same dependence on the external torque.
 The solid lines shown in figure \ref{fig:fvsdrive} were obtained by taking the phase lag $\alpha $ to depend linearly on $\sqrt{\tau_0}$, with no temperature dependence.
 Obviously, the fit is good.
-We remark in this context that in a classical model of a dislocation gliding with a speed $v$ through a periodic (Peierls) potential (see Nabarro\cite{Nabarro}, ch.
-VII), the dislocation radiates energy in the form of sound.
+We remark in this context that in a classical model of a dislocation gliding with a speed $v$ through a periodic (Peierls) potential\cite{a026}, the dislocation radiates energy in the form of sound.
 This mechanism causes the speed $v$ to increase as the square root of the applied stress.

-We next fit the data of the resonant amplitude $\theta_{0}$.
+Keeping this in mind, we next fit the data of the resonant amplitude $\theta_{0}$.
 The first term in equation \ref{eq:theta0}, $\tau_{0}/ \omega_{0} \gamma_{1}$, is the amplitude for the case where the solid moves with the cell.
-From fitting the data we find that this term is linear in the external torque and has the same magnitude as the measured resonant amplitude of the TO with the cell full of an annealed crystal.
-Hence, the first term indeed represents the resonant amplitude of the cell and of the solid helium attached to the walls.
-The second term in equation \ref{eq:theta0} decreases the resonant amplitude due to intergrain friction.
-In our model, the temperature dependence of this term is contained in the intergrain friction coefficient $\gamma_{2}$.
-We found that the temperature dependence of the oscillation amplitude at a fixed external torque can be fit using $\gamma_{2}$ given by
+From fitting the data we found that this term is linear in the external torque and has the same magnitude as the measured resonant amplitude of the TO with the cell full of an annealed crystal.
+Hence, the first term in equation \ref{eq:theta0} represents what would be the resonant amplitude if the TO included only of the cell and the solid helium attached to its walls (the outer band).
+The second term in equation \ref{eq:theta0} decreases the resonant amplitude due to additional friction between the mobile and immobile solid.
+In our model, the temperature dependence of this term is contained in the friction coefficient $\gamma_{2}$.
+We found that we can fit the temperature dependence of the oscillation amplitude at a fixed external torque using $\gamma_{2}$ given by